AsleyR/Data-Visualizer/README.md

 ### Using pip

-Data visualizer can be installed with pip.
+Data visualizer can be installed with pip, along with all the program dependencies in the case they aren't installed.
 To do so, run the follow command:

 ```
 pip install data-visualizer